HL7/davinci-crd/src/pagecontent/hooks.md

 This implementation guide sets expectations for two types of systems:

 * **Client** systems are electronic medical records, pharmacy systems and other clinical and administrative systems responsible for the ordering and execution of patient-related services.
 These are systems whose users have a need for coverage requirements information
-* **Payer** systems are systems run by insurers, clearing houses and other organizations that make or enforce the rules around insurance coverage and are capable of providing coverage information related to one or more insurance plans with respect to proposed healthcare products and services
+* **Payer** systems are systems run by insurers, clearing houses and other organizations that make or enforce the rules around insurance coverage and can provide coverage information related to one or more insurance plans with respect to proposed healthcare products and services

+The requirements and expectations described here are not intended to exhaustive.
+Payers and clients could potentially support additional hooks, additional card patterns, additional resources, additional extensions, etc.  The purpose of this implementation guide is to establish a baseline of expected behavior that communication partners can rely on and then build from.
+Future versions of this specification will evolve based on implementer feedback.

+### Profiles
+This specification makes significant use of FHIR profiles, search parameter definitions and terminology artifacts to describe the content to be supported for the different resources exchanged as part of CDS Hook calls.
+The implementation guide supports two versions of FHIR: [STU3](http://hl7.org/fhir/STU3) and [R4]({{site.data.fhir.path}}).
+The latter is still in development and resources and other artifacts may change prior to the final publication of the specification at the end of 2018.
+An updated version of this guide will be published accomodating any such changes.

+The full set of profiles defined in this implementation guide can be found on the [Resources](resources.html) page.

+#### US Core
+This implementation guide also leverages the [US Core](http://hl7.org/fhir/us/core) set of profiles defined by HL7 for sharing human EHR data in the US.
+Where US Core profiles exist, this Guide either leverages them directly or uses them as a base for any additional constraints needed to support the coverage requirements discovery use-case for STU3 profiles.
+If no constraints are needed, this IG doesn't define any profiles.
+However, all US Core profiles are deemed to be part of this IG and available for use in CRD communications.
+For example, the Observation and Condition profiles, which are likely to be of interest in at least some CRD scenarios.

+Where US Core profiles do not yet exist (e.g. for several of the 'Request' resources, profiles have been created that try to align with existing US Core profiles in terms of elements exposed and terminologies used.
+There is not yet a US Core implementation guide for R4.
+Therefore, R4 profiles have been created that attempt to align with the equivalent R3 profiles.

+There is one exception to the use of or alignment with US Core profiles.
+The [non-PHI](#non-phi-hook-invocation) interfaces are not based on US Core because the US Core profiles expect support for and sometimes demand the sharing of patient-identifying information.

+Note that in some cases the US Core profiles require the support of data elements that may not be relevant to the coverage requirements discovery use-case.
+It was felt that leveraging existing standard interfaces would promote greater (and quicker) interoperability than a more tuned custom interface.
+EHR systems may still choose to restrict what information is exposed to payer systems based on their internal data access and governance rules.

 ### CDS Hooks Customization
 CDS Hooks is a relatively new technology and, at the time this version of the implementation guide was written, has not yet been officially published as a first release.
 It is considered a "Standard for Trial Use", meaning that it will continue to evolve based on implementer feedback and may change in ways that are not compatible with the current draft.
 As well, the initial version of the specification has focused on the core architecture and a relatively simple set of capabilities.
 Additional capabilities will be introduced in future versions.